nisarg0606/nisarg0606/README.md

 - 🏆 We were at Rank-16 in Cricket and Code Hackathon - 2021 organized by IIT-Madras.
 - :computer: I had done Intership at Royal Technosoft Pvt Ltd. and trained around 800 international Students in C Programming, Unity & Game Development.
-- I had Participated in Smart India Hackathon in my 1st year and had made Home Automation System
+- :v: I had Participated in Smart India Hackathon in my 1st year and had made Home Automation System

 <br />